seibert-media/automatix/README.md

 If you force the programm to terminate (e.g. keyboard interrupt, process kill, ...), check for still running screen processes via `screen -list`.
 They are independent and may continue running.
 Cleanup manually, if necessary.

+The screens write their output to log files in the specified **logfile_dir** (see **CONFIGURATION** section).
+ These logfiles contain the escape sequences that are used to provide the colored output an the terminal.
+ You can use a pager that supports interpreting these sequences like the terminal to have a similar experience (`more` or `less -r` worked for me).

 ## Bash completion (experimental)
 Automatix supports bash completion for parameters and the script directory via [argcomplete](https://github.com/kislyuk/argcomplete).